PLEASE NOTE: This article documents specific functionality on our New Proposal Editor (BETA). Please read this article for more information!

 Currently, the only element you can set on a project is the title.
 However, we do plan to add additional functionality here in the future and would love to hear feedback into how you use projects in your business.

 FAQ - Do Projects relate to "Jobs" from the classic proposal editor?

-No. The Flexible Proposal Editor does not currently support workflow which is the primary reason for jobs in the classic proposal editor.
+No. The New Proposal Editor does not currently support workflow which is the primary reason for jobs in the classic proposal editor.
 When we do support workflow it will also not have a strict coupling to projects either.

 However, if you used "Jobs" primarily as a way to segment up services in the classic proposal editor (not for workflow) then you could use projects for this instead and they will appear more prominently throughout the proposal acceptance page.